How To Build A Secret Root Cellar For Meat | Updated

 How To Keep Your Root Cellar For Meat Cool?

 You will create the best atmosphere in your root cellar for meat by considering the following:

-Photos have been added to present visual ideas of pre-construction, post-construction, and the finished cellar (The original photos in this article were lost–my apology).
+Original photos to present visual ideas of pre-construction, post-construction, and the finished cellar were lost–my apology.

 Thank you so much for your support.
 It really makes a difference!